 This Statement governs personal information transferred from countries in the EU to the United States on behalf of Sierra-Cedar.
 It applies to personal information in electronic and off-line formats.

-Privacy Shield Privacy Principles
+Data Privacy Framework (DPF) Privacy Principles

 The following privacy principles apply to the transfer, collection, use, or disclosure of personal information from the EU by Sierra-Cedar.

-Sierra-Cedar informs individuals in the EU about the purposes for which it collects and uses their personal information, how to contact Sierra-Cedar, the types of third parties with which Sierra-Cedar shares their personal information, and the choice and means Sierra-Cedar offers for limiting the use and disclosure of their personal information.
+Notice: Sierra-Cedar informs individuals in the EU about the purposes for which it collects and uses their personal information, how to contact Sierra-Cedar, the types of third parties with which Sierra-Cedar shares their personal information, and the choice and means Sierra-Cedar offers for limiting the use and disclosure of their personal information.

-Consistent with the Privacy Shield requirements, Sierra-Cedar may not be in a position to furnish notice in certain limited situations.
+Consistent with the Data Privacy Framework (DPF) requirements, Sierra-Cedar may not be in a position to furnish notice in certain limited situations.
 Specifically, notice is not required where the processing of EU personal information is necessary to respond to a government inquiry; is required by applicable laws, court orders or government regulations; or is necessary to protect Sierra-Cedar’s legal interests and providing notice would interfere with those interests.

 Choice: Sierra-Cedar will not process personal information about EU individuals for purposes other than those for which the information was originally obtained or subsequently authorized by the EU individual unless the individual affirmatively and explicitly consents (“opt-in”) to the processing, or unless an exception applies.
 Sierra-Cedar also provides EU individuals with the opportunity to withdraw consent at any time (“opt-out”), in which case their personal information will not be further processed.